PSE Library is currently CLOSED until February 1, 2020 for asbestos abatement and fire sprinkler installation.

 - for assistance obtaining print volumes affected by the closure, please contact email@example.com (for reference) or firstname.lastname@example.org (for circulation).

 This page provides updates and background on the campus’s project to convert two floors of the Physical Sciences and Engineering Library (PSEL) into space for the UC Davis Center for Quantum Mathematics and Physics (QMAP).

 - Floors 2 and 3 are no longer open to the public.

 - First floor and lower level remain open (excepting a temporary closure in Summer 2019, which is now in effect – see below), and additional study seats have been added at Shields.

 - To find print materials that were formerly housed on floors 2 and 3, please search our online catalog (search.library.ucdavis.edu) to find their new location.

 Routine construction updates will be suspended during the summer closure.
-See below for updates on construction-related impacts and background on the project.
+See below for past updates on construction-related impacts and background on the project.
 For real-time updates on construction noise and other impacts, follow @UCDavisLibrary or #PSELtoday on Twitter, Facebook or Instagram.

 Questions or comments?